 Although a major body of research has explored innovation ecosystems and closely related concepts, only recently has the literature begun exploring implications for innovation management.
 As a result, too little is still known about how firms can proactively create, steer, and leverage innovation ecosystems for enhanced innovation performance.
 In this discussion, we offer our view of the most important gaps in the field, and also discuss emerging implications for practicing managers.
 The most important gaps are: insufficient understanding of value appropriation and ecosystem creation, and insufficient elaboration of practitioner implications for strategic management

 Despite the importance of the logic of value for innovation ecosystems, the majority of the ecosystems literature to date has not explicitly considered value creation and appropriation.
 Although Adner & Kapoor (2010) empirically linked value creation and value capture within ecosystem contexts, this is perhaps the only paper to date to have done so.
 Given the importance of the value logic, and in particular the co-creation and appropriation of value, in the ecosystem construct, a more coherent and detailed formulation similar to the value creation logics of Doz and Hamel (1998) for alliance contexts will aid both academic and practitioner understanding.
-We propose that strategic management practitioners should, when planning for value creation and value appropriation in innovation ecosystems, to consider:
+We propose that strategic management practitioners, when planning for value creation and value appropriation in innovation ecosystems should consider:

 Control Mechanisms.
 Which are the major control mechanisms that enable firms to influence ecosystem evolution and use as levers for value appropriation?
 Possible control mechanisms include:

-o Shared platforms (Cusumano & Gawer, 2002): if the ecosystem has been formed around a focal platform (e.g., an operating system; hardware platform; or a cloud service), the control of such a platform usually constitutes a strong appropriation lever.

-Critical assets (Teece, 1986; Teece, 1998): critical assets are resources that are important for ecosystem operation, yet in scarce supply.
+o Shared platforms (Cusumano & Gawer, 2002): if the ecosystem has been formed around a focal platform (e.g., an operating system; hardware platform; or a cloud service), the control of such a platform usually constitutes a strong appropriation lever.o Critical assets (Teece, 1986; Teece, 1998): critical assets are resources that are important for ecosystem operation, yet in scarce supply.
 Scarcity combined with criticality ensures strong appropriation ability.
 Examples of such assets include the Intel microprocessor architecture; exclusive distribution channels; and, for example, scarce and hard-to-substitute raw materials.

 o Pre-emptive alliances (Ozcan & Eisenhardt, 2009).
 Sometimes pre-emptive alliances can become a strong control mechanism, particularly if they pre-empt access to critical assets by competitors.
 In their research, Ozcan and Eisenhardt (2009) showed how early entrants into the mobile gaming industry were able to secure valuable alliances, thereby locking themselves into a long-term positional advantage.

 Value Creation Dynamics.
-How is value to be created and delivered within the ecosystem?
-How much of it will be based on services, manufactured goods, or intangible assets?
+How is value created and delivered within the ecosystem?
+How much of it is based on services, manufactured goods, or intangible assets?
 Are value processes sequential and distributed along value chains; or are they parallel and horizontally distributed?
 How much of the value is co-produced at the point of use, and how much of it is stored into transferable goods and services?
 An understanding of the value creation dynamics is crucial for successful positioning within the ecosystem, and therefore, for successful appropriation of value.

 Control Migration.
 As ecosystems evolve, it is likely that also the critical control mechanisms migrate elsewhere.
 If the firm fails to anticipate and proactively plan for ecosystem evolution, its position may be undermined by ecosystem developments.
 One classic example is provided by IBM’s failure to anticipate the primacy of the user interface as a critical control device in the PC ecosystem.
 A more recent example is provided by Nokia’s fall from grace, as it failed to anticipate the transformation of the mobile phone industry from a tightly controlled supply chain system towards a smartphone-dominated system, where applications developed by others constitute a major control lever.